lgblgblgb/xemu/README.md

 [![Download](https://api.bintray.com/packages/lgblgblgb/generic/xemu/images/download.svg)](https://bintray.com/lgblgblgb/generic/xemu/_latestVersion)

-Emulators running on Linux/Unix/Windows/OSX of various (mainly 8 bit) machines, including the Commodore LCD and Commodore 65 (and also some Mega65) as well.
+Emulators running on Linux/Unix/Windows/OSX of various (mainly 8 bit) machines, including the Commodore LCD, Commodore 65 and also there is an on-going project for Mega-65 emulation.

-Written by (C)2016,2017 LGB (Gábor Lénárt) <lgblgblgb@gmail.com>
+(C)2016,2017 LGB (Gábor Lénárt) <lgblgblgb@gmail.com>

+Source repository: https://github.com/lgblgblgb/xemu

 More detailed information about author(s): https://github.com/lgblgblgb/xemu/wiki/Copyright
-Source repository: https://github.com/lgblgblgb/xemu

 Xemu is licensed under the terms of GNU/GPL v2, for more information please read file LICENSE.
 You can find the source on github, see above.